shrinerb/shrine/README.md

 {:name=>:image, :record=>#<Photo:0x007fe1627f1138>, :phase=>:store}
 ```

-The `:name` is the name of the attachment, in this case "image".
-The `:record`
+The `:record` is the model instance, in this case instance of `Photo`.
+The
-is the model instance, in this case instance of `Photo`.
-Lastly, the `:phase`
+`:name` is the name of the attachment, in this case "image".
+Lastly, the
-is a symbol which indicates the purpose of the upload (by default there are
+`:phase` is a symbol which indicates the purpose of the upload (by default
-only `:cache` and `:store`, but some plugins add more of them).
+there are only `:cache` and `:store`, but some plugins add more of them).

 Context is useful for doing conditional processing and validation, since we
 have access to the record and attachment name, and it is also used by some
 plugins internally.

-## Validations
+## Validation

 Validations are registered by calling `Attacher.validate`, and are best done
 with the validation_helpers plugin: